-Strengthening the capacity of Civil Society Organisations (CSOs), Human Rights Defenders (HRDs) and Media Houses to challenge discrimination against Historically Marginalised People (HMPs) and promote their human rights in Rwanda
+Rwanda: Strengthening the capacity of the civil society and the media to challenge discrimination against Historically Marginalised People

 Duration: June 2018 – June 2021